l-bnp/Alsa-Audio-Processor-Cpp/docs/Processor-C++-Events.md

 # Events

-These are the events handled by the internal event manager and the classes that emit and listen to them:
+These are the events handled by the internal event manager in the C++ audio processor program.
+The table shows the classes that emit and listen to each event:

 | Event Name                | Event Emitter Classes                  | Event Listener Classes                 |
 |---------------------------|----------------------------------------|----------------------------------------|